Free Online Microsoft Training

 2. Into the field type =$C2<$F$1

-3. Here I have used some absolute cell references to lock only the column letter.
-We will be copying this formatting to the other rows in our worksheet so I want the row numbers to be relative so that they change with each row we copy this to.
+3. Here I have used absolute cell references to lock only the column letter for C2.
+We will be copying this formatting to the other rows in our worksheet so I want the row number to be relative so that it changes with each row we copy this to.
 I do not want the column letter to change.
 I have then locked the entire cell reference looking at our date cell in F1.

 Select a format you wish to use